erik-wramner/JmsTools/README.md

   batch and much more.
 * Client-side producer flow control for AQ.
 * XA transactions (two-phase commits).
+* A log analyzer that helps make sense of the recorded test results.

 Feel free to submit pull requests, bug reports or to ask for other improvements.